marian-nmt/marian-regression-tests/README.md

 This repository contains the regression test framework for the main development
 repository: https://github.com/marian-nmt/marian-dev.

-Tests have been developed for Linux for Marian compiled using GCC 7+.
+Tests have been developed for Linux for Marian compiled using GCC 8+ and Nvidia Maxwell/Pascal GPUs.

 ## Structure